panrg/meeting-materials/charter.md

 The scope of work within the RG includes, but is not strictly limited to:

 - communication and discovery of information about the properties of a path on local networks and in internetworks, exploration of trust and risk models associated with this information, and algorithms for path selection at endpoints based on this information.

-- algorithms for making transport-layer scheduling decisions based on information about path properties.
+- algorithms for improving the operation of transport-layer protocols using information about local network and end-to-end path properties.

-- algorithms for reconciling path selection at endpoints with widely deployed routing protocols and network operations best practices.
+- approaches for reconciling endpoint path selection with widely deployed interdomain routing protocols and network operations best practices.

-The research group's scope overlaps with existing IETF and IRTF efforts, and will collaborate with groups chartered to work on multipath transport protocols (MPTCP, QUIC, TSVWG), congestion control in multiply-connected environments (ICCRG), and alternate routing architectures (e.g. LISP), and is related to the questions raised in the multiple recent BoF sessions that have addressed path awareness and multiply-connected networks (e.g. SPUD, PLUS, BANANA).
+- exploration of previous attempts to use lower-layer or end-to-end path information at the transport layer, in an effort to understand the limits of applicability and deployability of these approaches.

+As path-aware networking is an architectural concept, it necessarily draws from research and engineering work on existing technologies at various stages of maturity.
+Many of these technologies are targeted for intradomain environments; one of PANRG's goals is to expand their applicability to cover interdomain operations, as well.

+PANRG will additionally serve as a coordination point among existing IETF and IRTF efforts with which its scope overlaps.
+These include, but are not limited to:

+- groups working on multipath transport protocols in multiply-connected environments (e.g. MPTCP, QUIC, TSVWG)

+- congestion control in multiply-connected environments (e.g. ICCRG)

+- routing architectures and technologies supporting some notion of a path or path properties (e.g. LISP, SPRING)

 Administrative details
 ----------------------